dabit3/basic-serverless-api/README.md

 Storage category has a resource called <table_name>
 ?
 Select the operations you want to permit for <table_name> create, read, update, delete ?
 Do you want to edit the local lambda function now?
-Yes Please edit the file in your editor: amplify/backend/function/<function_name>/src/app.js ?
+Yes File will open in your editor.
+We will edit this file in the next step, but for now press enter to continue.
+?
 Press enter to continue
 ?
 Would you like to restrict API access?
 N
 ?
 Would you like to add another path?
 N